aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridjs/mobile/_index.md

 weight: 250
 url: /net/aspose-cells-gridjs/mobile/
 description: This article describes how to use GridJs in mobile device.
-keywords: mobile spreadsheet editor, mobile spreadsheet viewer
+keywords: GridJs,mobile spreadsheet editor, mobile spreadsheet viewer,excel,view,edit,mobile
 ---

 ## Use GridJs in mobile device